 (The recording lasts nearly 2 hours and the award ceremony starts at 1:24:45.)

-Nine outstanding women entrepreneurs who have brought their breakthrough ideas to the market are entering the final stage of the EU Prize for Women Innovators 2016.
+Nine outstanding women entrepreneurs who have brought their breakthrough ideas to the market have reached the final stage of the EU Prize for Women Innovators 2016.

 The finalists were selected by a high-level jury consisting of independent experts from business, venture capital, entrepreneurship and academia.
 64 applications were submitted for the 2016 edition of the Prize.
 The companies created by the contestants showcase innovations in a wide range of sectors, with life science and ICT being the most dominant ones.

 The event took place on 10 March in Brussels , Belgium.

 Follow the contest on Twitter via hashtag #EUWIN2016